Xceptance/xlt-documentation/content/en/load-testing/How-Tos/load-model.md

 ---
-title: "Selecting the Right Load Model"
+title: "How to Select the Right Load Model"
 linkTitle: "Select a Load Model"

 weight: 40